samjones00/docs/docs/_documentation/jupyter-notebooks.md

 Thanks to executed Notebooks retaining their executed outputs and GitHub's [built-in support of rendering Jupyter Notebooks](https://docs.github.com/en/github/managing-files-in-a-repository/working-with-non-code-files/working-with-jupyter-notebook-files-on-github), we can also view pre-rendered Notebooks directly in GitHub, e.g. you can view the pre-rendered output of the above Python Notebook directly on GitHub at: [techstacks.io-FindTechnologies.ipynb](https://github.com/ServiceStack/jupyter-notebooks/blob/main/techstacks.io-FindTechnologies.ipynb).

-The beauty of Notebook's retaining their executed outputs within the same document is that it makes it possible to share rendered Notebooks on GitHub in different languages.
-As of this writing [apps.servicestack.net](https://apps.servicestack.net) lets you download Notebooks for any publicly accessible ServiceStack API in **C#**, **Python** and **F#**:
+The beauty of Notebook's retaining their executed outputs within the same document is that it makes it possible to share rendered Notebooks on GitHub written in different languages.

+Which we can demonstrate using [apps.servicestack.net](https://apps.servicestack.net) which lets you download Notebooks for any publicly accessible ServiceStack API in **C#**, **Python** and **F#**:

 [![](../images/apps/apps-languages.png)](https://apps.servicestack.net)

-As an example here's the same API in a C# and F# Jupyter Notebook instead:
+Then use the languages tab to download the same API in a C# and F# Jupyter Notebook instead:

 ### C# TechStacks FindTechnologies Notebook